 Q. If my primary heat already comes from wood or pellets, am I eligible?

-A. We understand from the MEA that if your primary heat is biomass, you are eligible to get the rebate for a wood or pellet stoves if 1. you are replacing an old, uncertified wood stove (made pre 1990) and 2. your back up or secondary heat is oil, propane or electricity.
+A. We understand from the MEA that if your primary heat is biomass, you are eligible to get the rebate for a wood or pellet stoves if you are replacing an obsolete wood or pellet stove.